 “To keep the secret of the Sanctuary Seed safe, craft a map that reveals the path to The Genesis Cradle that only ten firefly lights will show.”

-And there it was, the 10th light, and as it lit, the tempo of the melody of the toy seemed not to dim, but to quicken.
+And there it was, the 10th light, and as it lit, the tempo of the melody of the toy seemed not to dim, but rather to quicken.

 “You’ve done well, little box,” smiled Ardith.
 “Great Grandmother Sadie would be very proud of you.”